From Biographical section of History of Maine - pgs 175-177

 and His Mill

 Upon completing his education, which ended before his course at the Colburn Classical Institute, Waterville, was finished.
 Mr. Libbey became a telegraph operator, and in 1876 came to the Western Union office in Lewiston as its manager, which position he retained until 1887, resigning of his own accord to devote his entire time to other business interests.
 From the start of his career, he was determined to get ahead and reach a point where it could be said he had achieved success.
-It was seldom that he talked of those early days to his friends, but when he did, it was a very interesting tale, for the frugality which he practiced in order to get a start in life was astonishing.
+It was seldom that he talked of those early days to his friends, but when he did, it was a very interesting tale, for the frugality that he practiced to get a start in life was astonishing.
 One of his earliest investments was in Lewiston real estate.
 He purchased a tenement on Lincoln Street.
 At that time his capital was so limited that, even though he had bought the building, he could not afford to provide the janitor service which was required.
 He was equal to the emergency, however.
 He rose early each morning and went to the building and did the work himself, following this by visiting it again at night, after long hours in the telegraph office, and doing such work as was needed.
-Convinced that there was money to be made in the woolen business, he kept a watchful eye upon that industry.
+Convinced that there was money to be made in the woolen business, he kept a watchful eye on that industry.
 All the time he was looking for an opportunity to secure a woolen mill at a reasonable figure, and in time he secured a lease of one of the small mills in Vassalboro.
 Realizing that he was not in a position to give up his certainty of a salary as manager of the Western Union in Lewiston, he retained that position and continued the work.
-From Monday morning until Saturday night he devoted himself to the telegraph office.
+From Monday morning, until Saturday night he devoted himself to the telegraph office.
 The remainder of the week he gave to his woolen mill interests in Vassalboro.
 As soon as the business of the week in Lewiston closed Saturday night, he took the train to Vassalboro, from which point he walked three miles to his woolen mill.
 At the mill, he worked all day Sunday, arranging plans for the coming week, walking back to the station, and coming home early Monday morning.
 It was a strenuous life.
 Many men could not have stood the strain.
-He had a remarkable physique, a strong constitution, was regular in habits, used neither alcoholic drinks nor tobacco, and was careful of his diet.
+He had a remarkable physique.
+A strong constitution and was regular in habits.
+Used neither alcoholic drinks nor tobacco, and was careful of his diet.
 He stood the test splendidly, made the mill pay, and saw his capital and business increase.
 Later Mr. Libbey secured a small woolen mill in the town of Dover.
 It was not a paying proposition, but Mr. Libbey felt sure it could be put upon a profit-producing basis.
 Realizing that it was necessary to have personal supervision of the plant if it were to be made a paying investment, Mr. Libbey engaged another operator, paying the salary from his own pocket, to work in the telegraph office in Lewiston, and so, retaining the management, as an anchor windward, went to Dover and took charge of the mill.
 The story of how the East Dover Woolen Mill was made a good investment is one of keen management, hardships, and disappointments sufficient to make a volume.
-The hours which he put in and the obstacles which he overcame seem impossible, but in the end, his judgment was proven and the mill paid.
+The hours that he put in and the obstacles that he overcame seem impossible, but in the end, his judgment was proven, and the mill paid.
 It was not until 1886 that Mr. Libbey ventured into the mill business in Lewiston.
 That year he purchased the Cumberland Mill.
 Five years later, in 1893, he secured the Lincoln Mill, which was operated by him in connection with the Cumberland property after that time.
 Mr. Libbey always felt very proud of the purchase of the Lincoln Mill because it was the first mill he was ever in.
 In speaking of this to intimate friends he frequently remarked that his thought on the occasion of that first visit was: "Will I ever have money enough to own a mill like that?"
-Not only did he become one of the owners of that plant, but he had an interest in others and in many other varieties of industry.
+Not only did he become one of the owners of that plant, he had an interest in others and in many other varieties of industry.

 Libbey & Dingley Mill